MrAyushBajpai/encoder/README.md

 7. 'show /errors' or 'show /e' for viewing all the errors in the logfile.
 It should be noted that if you clear the logs, the error will also be cleared.

 # Encode
 The 'encode' process allows to encode a given task.
 Say you want to encode 'Hello World'.
 To do this, simply type "encode Hello World" (without double quotes).
 It will encode whatever follows the 'encode' process-name.
-It will output 'Itaaf Cfjar' on the console.
+It will output the encoded message based upon the key on the console.

 # Decode
 The 'decode' process allows to decode a given task.
 Say you want to decode 'Itaaf Cfjar'.
 To do this, simply type "decode Hello World" (without double quotes).
 It will decode whatever follows the 'decode' process-name.
-It will output 'Hello World' on the console.
+It will output the decoded message based upon the key on the console.